Frequently Asked Questions for the Graduate Application

 - The University and national scholarships page is a resource web page that offers useful links, including information about how to make a one-on-one appointment with a fellowship advisor.
 Of special interest to graduate student is the Graduate Equity Fellowship.

-- There are approximately 3-5 teaching positions available to graduate students per academic year.
+There are approximately 3-5 teaching positions available to graduate students per academic year.
 It is by application in the Spring semester, for the coming academic year; minimum qualifications are classified graduate standing in either the SFSU Creative Writing M.F.A. or English, Creative Writing M.A. program; successful completion (grade B or better) of CW 860 Teaching Creative Writing.
-Successful completion of CW 859 Practicum in Teaching Creative Writing and other additional experience as an instructional aid is helpful, but not required.
+Successful completion of CW 859 Practicum in Teaching Creative Writing, a course which offers Graduate Instructional Aides (you assist in a class under the mentorship of the instructor of record for credit) an opportunity to practice, reflect upon, and revise teaching choices and strategies.

 How much does it cost to be an M.F.A. or an M.A. student in Creative Writing?